ejongepier/metabarcoding-qiime.github.io/source/_build/html/_sources/gettingstarted.rst.txt

 The data package
 ===========================================

-You can download the data package used in this workshop from `Zenodo <https://doi.org/10.5281/zenodo.4946266>`_.
+You can download the data package used in this workshop from `Zenodo <https://zenodo.org/record/5025210#.YNResHUzZhE>`_, Please select versie 2021.06.2.
 This data package contains the following:

 * Raw sequencing data with quality scores as demultiplexed fastq.gz files.